rec2021/manila/README.md

 #### Object Loops

 `{{ for <key>.<value> in <object> }} ... {{ endfor }}`: Renders the contained markup once for each property on `<object>`.
 Within each loop, `{{<key>}}` will be replaced with the corresponding key in `<object>`, and `{{<value>}}` will be replaced with that key's value.

+## Use with Angular

+Manila's double curly brace syntax is the same as Angular's tag syntax.
+If you try to write an Angular template as a Manila view, it will be interpolated by Manila before Angular gets it.
+You can get around this by using the `skip` filter on the tags you want to leave unparsed by Manila.

+In a future release, Manila will support configurable tag syntax.